-Remittances have risen spectacularly in recent decades, capturing the attention of researchers and policymakers and spurring debate on their pros and cons.
-Remittances can improve the well-being of family members left behind and boost the economies of receiving countries.
-They can also create a culture of dependency in the receiving country, lowering labor force participation, promoting conspicuous consumption, and slowing economic growth.
-A better understanding of their impacts is needed in order to formulate specific policy measures that will enable developing economies to get the greatest benefit from these monetary inflows.
+Remittances have risen spectacularly in absolute terms and in relation to traditional sources of foreign exchange, such as export revenues.
+Remittances can improve the well-being of family members left behind and boost growth rates of receiving economies.
+They can also create a culture of dependency, lowering labor force participation in recipient nations, promoting conspicuous consumption, and accelerating environmental degradation.
+A more thorough understanding of their impacts can help formulate policies that enable developing economies to harness the most out of these monetary inflows.

 Remittances can increase the well-being of receiving households by smoothing consumption and improving living conditions.

-Remittances can facilitate the accumulation of human capital by making possible improved sanitary conditions, healthier life styles, proper healthcare, and greater educational attainment.
+Remittances can facilitate the accumulation of human capital, promoting healthier life styles, access to healthcare, and greater educational attainment.

 Remittances can ease the credit constraints of unbanked households in poor rural areas, facilitate asset accumulation and business investments, promote financial literacy, and reduce poverty.

-Remittances can reduce labor supply and create a culture of dependency that inhibits economic growth.
+Remittances can reduce labor supply and create a culture of dependency that inhibits economic growth and raises inequality.

-Remittances can increase the consumption of nontradable goods, raise their prices, appreciate the real exchange rate, and decrease exports, thus damaging the receiving country’s competitiveness in world markets.
+Remittances can increase the consumption of non-tradable goods, raise their prices, appreciate the real exchange rate, and decrease exports, thus damaging the remittance-receiving country’s competitiveness in world markets.

 Remittances can have negative impacts on the environment and promote some types of criminal activity.